Single-use plastic bags to be replaced by reusable bags you will use a single time - The Beaverton

 “Canadian retailers are incredibly excited about this new initiative that will save the planet and allow us yet another avenue to squeeze already financially struggling Canadians,” said Micheal Shewwater of the Canadian Retail Council.

-“While we know that compared to a five-cent plastic bag, a reusable cloth-like bag for $2.99 is more expensive, ’s important to remember that consumers will actually save over time assuming they reuse the bag more than sixty times, which is definitely a realistic thing people do.”
+“While we know that compared to a five-cent plastic bag, a reusable cloth-like bag for $2.99 is more expensive, ’s important to remember that consumers will actually save money over time assuming they reuse the bag more than sixty times, which is definitely a realistic thing people do.”

 Across the country, Canadians had mixed reactions to the impending ban.